 The Elements of Mid-Century Modern Design April 27 2017

-Mid-century modern design is an era of home design typified by the late 1950s and early 1960s.
-It was the time following World War II when many families were finally recovering from the shaky economy of the generation before.
+The mid-century modern design era is defined by the style of the late 1950s and early 1960s.
+It emerged in the years after World War II as many families were finally recovering from the financial insecurity of the generation that came before them.

 It was also an era during which many homeowners wanted to reconnect with nature, adding large, sweeping windows throughout their homes and using natural materials in modern ways to bring both rustic and futuristic looks together.